MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

 1. Start Visual Studio Code.
 2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-openai` repository to a local folder (it doesn't matter which folder).
 3. When the repository has been cloned, open the folder in Visual Studio Code.

+    > **Note**: If Visual Studio Code shows you a pop-up message to prompt you to trust the code you are opening, click on **Yes, I trust the authors** option in the pop-up.

 4. Wait while additional files are installed to support the C# code projects in the repo.

     > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.